7 Python interoperability

 For single-cell and spatial omics data analysis, being able to leverage different ecosystems is especially powerful.
 On the one hand, Python offers superb infrastructure for image analysis and machine learning-based approaches.
 On the other hand, the R programming language has been historically dedicated to statistical computing; as a result, many modern R methods for spatial omics data build on a solid foundation of tools for spatial statistics and statistical modeling in general.

 Different data structures, although standardized within a given framework, make switching between languages and tools somewhat cumbersome.
-In the realm of single-cell and spatial omics, all Bioconductor tools are built around SummarizedExperiment-derived classes, while Seurat, Giotto and VoltRon each rely on their own object definitions.
-In Python, scanpy
+In the realm of single-cell and spatial omics, all Bioconductor tools are built around SummarizedExperiment-derived classes, while Seurat (Hao et al. 2023), Giotto (Chen et al. 2023), and VoltRon each rely on their own object definitions.
+In Python, Scanpy (Wolf, Angerer, and Theis 2018) and Squidpy (Palla et al. 2022) use AnnData.
+Attempts to alleviate the problem are being made – e.g. zellkonverter, anndataR (Deconinck et al. 2025), and functions from Seurat

-, and R/Bioconductor’s SingleCellExperiment or SpatialExperiment.
+and R/Bioconductor’s SingleCellExperiment or SpatialExperiment.

 On a higher level, tools that enable interoperability between programming languages have become available.
-For example, the reticulate package provides an R interface to Python, including support to translate between objects from both languages; basilisk facilitates Python environment management within the Bioconductor ecosystem, and can also be interfaced with reticulate
+For example, reticulate provides an R interface to Python, including support to translate between objects from both languages; basilisk facilitates Python environment management within the Bioconductor ecosystem, and can also be interfaced with reticulate

 ; and Quarto can generate dynamic reports from code in different languages.

-3.2 Dependencies
+7.2 Dependencies

-3.3 Configuring Python
+7.3 Configuring Python

 We first create an environment with Python modules necessary for the examples in this chapter.
 For that, we first define a basilisk virtual environment and use the resulting environment with reticulate.